Skip to main content

 A successful day trip could be repeated with your students next school year as a field trip.
 Be sure to check out our blog post on field trips for inspiration.

-An escape game could also be a fun activity.
-Nothing beats the experience of a real escape room, but online versions can be a good exercise.
-Try this digital adventure, where you follow a certain Eric Murphy throughout a remarkable day and find some other examples in this blog post.
+Looking for more inspiration?
+You can also try an escape room experience.
+While nothing beats the excitement of a real escape room, digital versions can be a fun way to challenge yourself.
+Try this digital adventure, where you follow Eric Murphy through a remarkable day, or discover more examples in this blog post.

 5. Step out of your comfort zone and learn something new

-When you have a little more time, outside of the hustle and bustle of workdays, you can finally try some new recipes.
+During your summer break, when you finally have a little more time away from the hustle and bustle of the school year, you can try some new recipes.
+Cooking and baking can be a fun and relaxing way to recharge.
 Looking for inspiration?
-Here are three tasty and super-easy recipes to try!
+Here are three tasty and easy recipes to try:

 Recipe carrot and smoked paprike soup - summer activities for teachers